neozero86/monitor_nicehash_rigs/README.md

 # Rigs monitor
 ## Description
-Python monitor to check status of rigs.
+Python monitor to check status and solve problems of your rigs.
 Currently working with Nicehash and Minerstat.
+You can set the solutions that you want for a specific problem:
+Example: if vram is high, restart the mining program.
+If it doesn't work, restart the rig.
+If it doesn't work open an issue to send an email to a Human.
+The main idea is avoid the human intervention if possible

 ## Prerequisites:
 Python 3.10 (I didn't test it with previous versions, but it could work)